utxostack/utxo-stack-doc/docs/cross-chain.md

 UTXO Stack enables seamless cross-chain interoperability by leveraging the RGB++ protocol[^1]'s isomorphic binding technology `assets leap`.
 This innovative approach eliminates the need for traditional cross-chain bridges, which can be centralized points of failure.

 The key to UTXO Stack's cross-chain capabilities lies in the way it represents asset ownership.
-Every RGB++ asset/cell can be bound to a unique UTXO.
-And the unique UTXO's owner is then the same as the RGB++ asset/cell's owner.
+Every RGB++ asset/cell can be bound to a unique UTXO, even the UTXO is on another chain.

 ## Burn and Mint